Student Life Clubs

 Knights of Columbus

 The Knights of Columbus is the world’s largest Catholic fraternal service organization.
 Founded in 1882 by Father Michael J. McGivney, the order has been called “the strong right arm of the Church” due to its support of the Church and her apostolic mission.
 Our members are Catholic gentlemen committed to the exemplification of charity, unity, fraternity, and patriotism.
-The order is consecrated to the Blessed Virgin Mary and is unequivocal in its loyalty to the pope.
-Its council has been serving Franciscan University since 1988 and is probably best known for its barbecues.
+The order is consecrated to the Blessed Virgin Mary and is unequivocal in its loyalty to the Pope.
+Our council has been serving Franciscan University since 1988 and is probably best known for its barbecues.
 In Service to One, In Service to All.
 For information contact the Knights of Columbus at KofC@franciscan.edu.

 Latinos for Christ

 The mission of Mary’s Meals FUS is to support the work of the Mary’s Meals international organization through prayer, financial support, and raising awareness of the organization both on campus and in the community.
 Mary’s Meals is an international movement to set up school feeding projects in communities where poverty and hunger prevent children from gaining an education.
-It provides daily meals in schools for over 4,000,000 children in Africa, Asia, Latin America, and Eastern Europe.
+Mary's Meals provides daily meals in schools for over 4,000,000 children in Africa, Asia, Latin America, and Eastern Europe.
 For more information contact Mary’s Meals at MarysMeals@franciscan.edu.

 Our Lady of Sorrows Club